qiime2/docs/source/tutorials/pd-mice.rst

 ..
 No clear pattern based on animations

-A volatility plot will let us look at patterns of variation variation along principle coordinate axes starting from same point.
-This can be helpful since inter-individual variation can be large and instead lets of focus instead of the changes.
+A volatility plot will let us look at patterns of variation along principle coordinate axes starting from the same point.
+This can be helpful since inter-individual variation can be large and this visualizations lets us focus instead on magnitude of change in each group and in each individual.

 Let's use the ``q2-longitudinal`` plugin to look at how samples from an individual move along each PC.
 The ``--m-metadata-file`` column can take several types, including a metadata file (like our ``metadata.tsv``) as well as a ``SampleData[AlphaDiversity]``, ``SampleData[Distance]`` (files "viewable" as metadata), or a ``PCoA`` artifact.